thiloklein/thiloklein.github.io/research/software.md

 						<p> </p>
 					</header>
 					<div class="content">
-<p>The <a href="https://kitamatch.com/">KitaMatch</a> plattform provides documentation and a web application for matching schemes based on the most commonly used matching algorithms implemented in R package matchingMarkets.
+<p>The <a href="https://matchingtools.de/kitamatch/">KitaMatch</a> software, hosted by MatchingTools GmbH provides a web application for childcare allocation and is based on matching algorithms implemented in R package matchingMarkets.
 </p>
 					</div>
 					<footer>